 My Trip to Gstaad, Switzerland

-My trip to Gstaad, Switzerland began in the ladies’ room at The Boathouse in Central Park, of all places.
+My trip to Gstaad, Switzerland, began in the ladies’ room at The Boathouse in Central Park.
 It happened December 2016 when I made a stop before I left the Switzerland Tourism holiday event, and that’s when I met the lovely Antje Buchs from Gstaad-Saanenland Tourism.

 After three nights solo in Bern, I rode the train through tiny villages in the Alps and disembarked in Gstaad where Antje was waiting for me.
 I spent four nights in this amazing area of the country, and had the time of my life.
 I was alone my first night, but met up with a group of journalists from Paris, London, and Germany for three nights.
 I’m excited to share experiences and photos from my trip to Gstaad, Switzerland.

 While Gstaad is the main town and a destination for public figures and celebrities, the Bernese Oberland consists of ten chalet villages, each offering a unique experience.
 I was fortunate to visit several of the picturesque Alpine villages that make up Saanenland including Gstaad, Schönried, Saanen, and Lauenen, but there are six that I did not see – I had to save something for the next trip.

 Where I stayed on my trip to Gstaad, Switzerland